-Dermatology may seem like a non-urgent field of medicine.
-However, with more than 3 million Americans diagnosed with skin cancer each year, it is not an appointment that should be pushed aside.
-Making a dermatology appointment as soon as you notice a change in your skin could be potentially life-saving.
-What may at first seem like a harmless mole, blemish or rash could possibly develop into something much worse.
+Making a dermatology appointment when you notice a change in your skin could be lifesaving.
+What may at first seem like a harmless mole, blemish or rash could develop into something much worse.
+One in five Americans will develop skin cancer in their lifetime, so it is not an appointment that should be postponed.

-Watch for these signs that it’s time to see a dermatologist.
+Watch for these signs that it’s time to start seeing a dermatologist:

 You notice a mole or patch of skin that has changed